exploreazure/az700-cli/README.md

 I wanted to use the Azure CLI, so I can deploy and destroy resources quickly within my subscription.

 ## Lab Environment via the portal
 This video by Susanth Sutheesh describes how resources are deployed via the portal https://www.youtube.com/watch?v=DFdOi0QVso4  - I would recommend viewing this video, as part of your preparation for AZ-700.
-As a DevOps engineer, I have followed the excellant instructions in the youtube video and produced Azure CLI commands for each task.
+As a DevOps engineer, I have followed the excellent instructions in the YouTube video and produced Azure CLI commands for each task.

+I would suggest looking at the all the available parameters available using the Microsoft Azure CLI documentation, as you run each Azure CLI command.

 ## Virtual Networks